 When services say “hire a trademark attorney” you may be surprised by how much time an actual attorney spends on your matter.
 Some registration services allow non-attorneys to draft language and make decisions that could drastically affect the outcome of your trademark registration.
 Make sure that you are paying for an attorney to review every step of the registration process and not just signing the completed application.

-Gerben Law Firm believes that an attorney should be involved in every stage of the registration process.
+Gerben IP believes that an attorney should be involved in every stage of the registration process.
 An experienced attorney will draft the recital of your goods and services, consult with you about the results of your comprehensive search (see below), review your trademark’s ownership information, and, assist in drafting and filing the actual application itself.

 Question 3: How will I know if my trademark is available for registration?